 Precursors: Someone lived in the Twilight Cage before anyone else did, and Nestor calls them this.

 Randomly Drops: Chao are obtained at random each time you get an egg.
 You could get all the best ones right off the bat or end up with crappy ones throughout the course of the game.
 Somewhat helped by the ability to trade chao with friends.

 However, the randomness of the chao can be exploited by saving before checking the egg.
 Different chao are hatched every time you load the same save and check the egg.

 Villain Ball: Way to announce your plans for world conquest right in front of your lieutenant who believed you wanted to simply return to Earth, Ix.

 Well-Intentioned Extremist: Shade knows what she does under Ix is wrong, but views it as necessary to escape the Cage.
 Once she realizes Ix was using the Nocturnus to fuel his bid for conquest, she promptly defects from him.

-What Could Have Been: This game is almost an Unfinished Beta - the one we have now is a very stripped down version of what was originally planned.
+What Could Have Been: This game is an Obvious Beta - the one we have now is a very stripped down version of what was originally planned.
 Hackers have discovered that the opening cutscene was to be A LOT longer and have an actual battle.
 The music would probably be actually good instead of strangely retro soundly.
 But no!
 All of this is likely the result of Bioware being bought by Electronic Arts roughly a year before the game released, and Bioware completed enough of the game to fulfill their contract to Sega so that they could concentrate on Dragon Age: Origins.